wesleyboar/DS-User-Guide/user-guide/docs/usecases/haan/usecase.md

 **Using HazMapper and Taggit to browse thumbnails of large numbers of images and map their locations**
 **Fred Haan – Calvin University Key Words: Taggit, HazMapper, image browsing**
-## Basic Image Browsing and Mapping
+## Taggit: Basic Image Browsing and Mapping

 ### Resources